Together we can improve the treatment of cystic fibrosis through research and sharing

 • Who is leading the REACH study?

-REACH is sponsored by the Cystic Fibrosis Foundation and guided by the CF Therapeutic Development Network.
-The Principal Investigator leading the study is Dr. Deepika Polineni at Washington University school of Medicine in St. Louis, working with a team of physicians and scientists.
-Click here to learn more about the REACH study investigators >>
+REACH funding is provided by the Cystic Fibrosis Foundation and administered by the Cystic Fibrosis Therapeutic Development Network.
+The Principal Investigator is Dr. Deepika Polineni at Washington University school of Medicine in St. Louis.
+She is working with a team of physicians and scientists.
+Click here to learn more about our research team >>

-REACH is also guided by a Community Advisory Board of people with CF who do not benefit from CFTR modulators and their family members, and an Expert Advisory Board of CF doctors from across the US.
+REACH is also guided by our advisory boards: a Community Advisory Board and Social Engagement Advisory Board of people with cystic fibrosis who are not on modulators and an Expert Advisory Board of doctors who care for people with cystic fibrosis.
+Click here to meet the REACH Community Leaders >>

-• How will my data be stored?
+• How will the REACH data be used and stored?